volunteeringdata/volunteering-data-model/hackathon/inclusion-and-accessibility-mapping/index.md

 ---
 layout: default
-title: Accessibility and Inclusion Taxonomy Mapping
+title: Accessibility and Inclusion Taxonomy
 ---

-This is a taxonomy of inclusion and accessibility.

 We are always looking to improve this data model.
 Please don't hesitate to [contribute to the discussion](https://github.com/orgs/volunteeringdata/discussions/categories/accessibility).

 ## Model